MicrosoftDocs/memdocs/memdocs/intune/fundamentals/deployment-guide-enrollment.md

 ### Windows Autopilot

 Use on organization-owned devices running Windows 10 and newer.
 Windows Autopilot uses the Windows 10 OEM version preinstalled on the device.
 You don't have to wipe the devices or use custom OS images.
 It also requires Automatic Enrollment, and uses the [Endpoint Manager admin center](https://go.microsoft.com/fwlink/?linkid=2109431) to create an enrollment profile that joins the device to Azure AD.
-When users sign in with their work or school account, they're automatically enrolled.
+When users sign in with their organization account, they're automatically enrolled.

 For more information on Windows Autopilot, see [Windows Autopilot overview](/mem/autopilot/windows-autopilot) or [Tutorial: Use Autopilot to enroll Windows devices](../enrollment/tutorial-use-autopilot-enroll-devices.md).